 Mitchell College participates in the Advanced Placement Program (AP) administered by the College Entrance Examination Board (CEEB).
 If students have taken college-level courses while in high school, they may participate.
-The College will grant credit for AP exam grades of three or higher in the following subjects: biology, chemistry, English composition, English literature, French, German, history, Latin, mathematics, physics and Spanish.
-For more information, contact the Admissions Office.
+With official notification, the College will grant credit for AP exam grades of three or higher in any academic discipline offered by the College.